Arash84Prhsn/LibraryProject_AdvancedProgramming_HamedFahimi/README.md

 Data concerning each member can be edited post initialization of the account.

+## Manager

+## Employees

 ## The library

 The library has the following properties:

 `Name`, `ID`, `Manager`, `ListOfBooks`, `ListOfEmployees`, `ListOfMembers`

-The info concerning the library <b can not be /b> edited
+The info concerning the library can not be edited post initialization.

+Same goes for the manager of the library.

+All the data concerning the library can be viewed at any time

+Members, Books and Employees can be added and removed.

+Members of the library can be accessed through either their name, membershipID or phoneNumber.

+Books that share the same name, category or author can be viewed.

+Manager cannot be changed.